Quinn Schulte

-Quinn Schulte (born October 18, 2000) is an American college football safety for the Iowa Hawkeyes.
+Quinn Schulte (born October 18, 2000) is an American former college football safety.
+He played for the Iowa Hawkeyes.

 Early life

 Schulte attended Xavier High School in Cedar Rapids, Iowa.
 Coming out of high school, he joined the Iowa Hawkeyes as a preferred walk-on.

 College career

 As a freshman in 2019, Schulte took a redshirt and did not play any games.
 In 2020, he appeared in three games where he made three tackles.
 In week 5 of the 2021 season, Schulte recorded his first career interception in a blowout win over Maryland.
 He finished the season playing in 12 games and tallying two tackles and an interception.
 In the 2022 season, Schulte started all 13 games for Iowa, where he notched 71 tackles, six pass deflections, and an interception.
 In week 11 of the 2023 season, he intercepted a pass off of quarterback Gavin Wimsatt in a win over Rutgers.
 During the 2023 season, Schulte started all 14 games for the Hawkeyes, totaling 65 tackles, four pass deflections, and an interception.